 History of the Lodge

-By the late nineteenth century the members of certain prominent masonic lodges were identifying a need for a specialist lodge to assist them in various ways connected with their peculiar methods of operating.
+By the late nineteenth century the members of certain well-known masonic lodges were identifying a need for a specialist lodge in London to assist them in various ways connected with their peculiar methods of operating.

-The Apollo University Lodge No 357 (Oxford) had then, and still maintains, a rule prohibiting officers from remaining in the progression when they went down from the University.
+The Apollo University Lodge No 357 (Oxford) had a rule prohibiting officers from remaining in the progression when they went down from the University.
 This left many very able young masons struggling to re-discover their masonic ‘career’ and not having an obvious channel for doing so.
 A lodge was needed that would allow Apollo initiates who moved to London to continue their progression towards the Chair, without losing any seniority.
-Clearly such assistance would require a special sort of lodge.

-The Household Brigade Lodge No 2614 (London) had its own problems with progression of officers, but this was caused by brethren entering upon the ladder of progression and then being posted away with their respective military units.
+The Household Brigade Lodge No 2614 (London) had problems caused by brethren entering upon the ladder of progression but then being posted away on active service.
 A lodge was required that would enable such a brother to mark-time, or even to continue his progression despite a protracted absence.
-Again, this type of assistance would require an unusual lodge.

-The Prince of Wales’s Lodge No 259 (London) is one of the lodges to nominate a Grand Steward, and at the end of the nineteenth century it was common practice for the brother so nominated to become Master of the lodge several years later.
-The Prince of Wales’s Lodge identified a need to have some sort of companion lodge in which Master Masons who had become Grand Stewards-nominate could be advanced rapidly to the Chair so as to gain their apron levels, and also some experience.
-This kind of assistance would likewise require a special sort of lodge.
+The Prince of Wales’s Lodge No 259 (London) is one of the lodges to nominate a Grand Steward, and at the end of the nineteenth century it was common practice to nominate brethren who had not yet been Master of the lodge.
+The Prince of Wales’s Lodge identified a need to have some sort of companion lodge in which Master Masons who had become Grand Stewards-nominate could be advanced rapidly to the Chair to gain experience and qualification.

 The idea was therefore born of forming a special “Lodge of Assistance”.